-ISEP is dedicated to increasing access to study abroad for underrepresented students from diverse backgrounds and is a committed member of Diversity Abroad.
-To continually evaluate and improve our services and resources for diversity, inclusion & accessibility abroad, the ISEP Global Office has established the Diversity & Inclusion Task Force.
+ISEP is dedicated to increasing access to study abroad for underrepresented students from diverse backgrounds.
+To continually evaluate and improve our services and resources for diversity, inclusion & accessibility abroad, the ISEP Global Office has established the IDEA (Inclusion, Diversity, Equity, and Accessibility) Task Force.

 Learn more about ISEP’s commitment to our students and community in our Impact Report.